mezo-org/mezod/docs/testnet.md

 ### Artifacts

-The main artifacts necessary to boostrap any Mezo chain are:
+The main artifacts necessary to bootstrap any Mezo chain are:

 - A global genesis file defining the initial state of the chain (most importantly, the initial validator set)